philipliucodes/binary-template-matching/README.md

 Binary Template Matching is a Python-based approach that utilizes **binarization** to transform input and template images, followed by direct pixel matching for efficient and accurate template detection.

+Binarization enhances template matching by simplifying images to their fundamental shapes, making it especially useful when the template's shading, contrast, or color may vary.
+This technique is effective for locating objects with distinct contours, such as identifying a cursor in a screen recording, detecting symbols in documents, or recognizing objects under varying lighting conditions.
+By reducing the complexity of image data, binarization improves robustness in situations where traditional grayscale or color-based matching might fail.

 ## Installation

 Clone the repository and install the required dependencies using `pip`: